rokath/trice/docs/TriceUserManual.md

 ##  3. <a id='how-it-works---the-main-idea'></a>How it works - the main idea

-*Trice* performs **no** [costly](./TriceVsPrintfSimilaritiesAndDifferences.md#printf-like-functions) printf-like functions on the target at all.
+Trice performs **no** [costly](./TriceVsPrintfSimilaritiesAndDifferences.md#printf-like-functions) printf-like functions on the target at all.
 The `trice` macro, instead, just copies an ID together with the optional values to a buffer and is done.
 In the minimum case this can happen in [6-8](./TriceSpeed.md) processor clocks even with target timestamps included.
 When running on a 64 MHz clock, **light can travel about 30 meters in that time**.

 To achieve that, an automatable pre-compile step is needed, executing a `trice insert` command on the PC.
 This is fast enough not to disturb the build process.
-The **trice** tool parses then the source tree for macros like `trice( "msg: %d Kelvin\n", k );` and patches them to `trice( iD(12345), "msg: %d Kelvin\n", k );`, where `12345` is a generated 14-bit identifier copied into a [**T**rice **I**D **L**ist](../til.json).
+The Trice tool parses then the source tree for macros like `trice( "msg: %d Kelvin\n", k );` and patches them to `trice( iD(12345), "msg: %d Kelvin\n", k );`, where `12345` is a generated 14-bit identifier copied into a [**T**rice **I**D **L**ist](../til.json).
 During compilation than, the `trice` macro is translated to the `12345` ID only, and the optional parameter values.
 The format string is ignored by the compiler.

 The target code is [project specific](../examples/F030R8_inst/Core/Inc/triceConfig.h) configurable.
-In **immediate mode** the the stack is used as *Trice* buffer and the TRICE macro execution includes the quick [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding and the data transfer.
+In **immediate mode** the the stack is used as Trice buffer and the TRICE macro execution includes the quick [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding and the data transfer.
 This more straightforward and slower architecture can be interesting for many cases because it is anyway much faster than printf-like functions calls.
-In **deferred mode** a service swaps the *Trice* double buffer periodically, the COBS encoding takes part and with the filled buffer the background transfer is triggered.
-Out buffer and half *Trice* buffer share the same memory for efficiency.
+In **deferred mode** a service swaps the Trice double buffer periodically, the COBS encoding takes part and with the filled buffer the background transfer is triggered.
+Out buffer and half Trice buffer share the same memory for efficiency.

-During runtime the PC **trice** tool receives all what happened in the last ~100ms as a COBS package from the UART port.
+During runtime the PC Trice tool receives all what happened in the last ~100ms as a COBS package from the UART port.
 The `0x30 0x39` is the ID 12345 and a map lookup delivers the format string *"msg: %d Kelvin\n"* and also the bit width information.
-Now the **trice** tool can write target timestamp, set msg color and execute `printf("%d Kelvin\n", 0x0000000e);`
+Now the Trice tool can write target timestamp, set msg color and execute `printf("%d Kelvin\n", 0x0000000e);`

 ---
   ![./ref/triceCOBSBlockDiagram.svg](./ref/triceCOBSBlockDiagram.svg)

-The **trice** tool is a background helper giving the developer focus on its programming task.
+The Trice tool is a background helper giving the developer focus on its programming task.
 The once generated ID is not changed anymore without need.
 If for example the format string gets changed into `"msg: %d Kelvin!\n"`, a new ID is inserted automatically and the reference list gets extended.
 Obsolete IDs are kept inside the [**T**rice **I**D **L**ist](../til.json) for compatibility with older firmware versions.
 It could be possible, when merging code, an **ID** is used twice for different format strings.
 In that case, the **ID** inside the reference list wins and the additional source gets patched with a new **ID**.
 This maybe unwanted patching is avoidable with proper [ID management](./TriceIDManagement.md).
 The reference list should be kept under source code control.

 <p align="right">(<a href="#top">back to top</a>)</p>

-##  4. <a id='*trice*-features'></a>*Trice* features
+##  4. <a id='trice-features'></a>Trice features

 ###  4.1. <a id='open-source'></a>Open source

 Target code and PC tool are open source.
 The MIT license gives full usage freedom.
-Users are invited to support the further *Trice* development.
+Users are invited to support the further Trice development.

 ###  4.2. <a id='easy-to-use'></a>Easy-to-use

-Making it [facile](./TriceUserGuide.md) for a user to use *Trice* was the driving point just to have one **trice** tool and an additional source file with a project specific simple to use `triceConfig.h` and to get away with the one macro `TRICE` for most situations. *Trice* understands itself as a silent helper in the background to give the developer more focus on its real task.
-If, for example, `trice log` is running and you re-flash the target, there is ***no need to restart*** the **trice** tool.
-When [til.json](../til.json) was updated in an pre-build step, the **trice** tool automatically reloads the new data during logging.
+Making it [facile](./TriceUserGuide.md) for a user to use Trice was the driving point just to have one Trice tool and an additional source file with a project specific simple to use `triceConfig.h` and to get away with the one macro `TRICE` for most situations.
+Trice understands itself as a silent helper in the background to give the developer more focus on its real task.
+If, for example, `trice log` is running and you re-flash the target, there is ***no need to restart*** the Trice tool.
+When [til.json](../til.json) was updated in an pre-build step, the Trice tool automatically reloads the new data during logging.

-The **trice** tool comes with many command line switches (`trice help -all`) for tailoring various needs, but mostly these are not needed.
+The Trice tool comes with many command line switches (`trice help -all`) for tailoring various needs, but mostly these are not needed.
 Usually only type `trice l -p COMn` for logging with a 115200 bit/s baud rate.

-###  4.3. <a id='small-size---using-*trice*-<u>frees</u>-flash-memory'></a>Small size - using *Trice* <u>frees</u> FLASH memory
+###  4.3. <a id='small-size---using-trice-<u>frees</u>-flash-memory'></a>Small size - using Trice <u>frees</u> FLASH memory

-Compared to a printf-library code which occupies [1](https://github.com/mludvig/mini-printf) to over [20](https://github.com/mpaland/printf#a-printf--sprintf-implementation-for-embedded-systems) KB FLASH memory, the *Trice* code is really [small](./TriceSpace.md) - less 1 KB will do already but provide full support.
+Compared to a printf-library code which occupies [1](https://github.com/mludvig/mini-printf) to over [20](https://github.com/mpaland/printf#a-printf--sprintf-implementation-for-embedded-systems) KB FLASH memory, the Trice code is really [small](./TriceSpace.md) - less 1 KB will do already but provide full support.

 ###  4.4. <a id='execution-speed'></a>Execution speed

 Can it get faster that [that](./TriceSpeed.md)?
-Only 3 runtime Assembler instructions per *Trice* needed in the minimum case!
-Additionally target timestamp and location, disable interrupts and restore interrupt state and cycle counter increment can consume a few more processor clocks, if enabled, but a *Trice* is still incomparable fast.
+Only 3 runtime Assembler instructions per Trice needed in the minimum case!
+Additionally target timestamp and location, disable interrupts and restore interrupt state and cycle counter increment can consume a few more processor clocks, if enabled, but a Trice is still incomparable fast.

 ###  4.5. <a id='robustness'></a>Robustness

-When a *Trice* data stream is interrupted, the [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding allows an immediate re-sync with the next COBS package delimiter byte and a default *Trice* cycle counter gives a high chance to detect lost *Trice* messages.
+When a Trice data stream is interrupted, the [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding allows an immediate re-sync with the next COBS package delimiter byte and a default Trice cycle counter gives a high chance to detect lost Trice messages.

 ###  4.6. <a id='more-comfort-than-printf-like-functions-but-small-differences'></a>More comfort than printf-like functions but small differences

-*Trice* is usable also inside interrupts and additional [format specifier support](./TriceVsPrintfSimilaritiesAndDifferences.md#Extended-format-specifier-possibilities) gives options like binary or bool output.
+Trice is usable also inside interrupts and additional [format specifier support](./TriceVsPrintfSimilaritiesAndDifferences.md#Extended-format-specifier-possibilities) gives options like binary or bool output.
 Transmitting runtime generated strings could be a need, so a `TRICE_S` macro exists supporting the `%s` format specifier for strings up to 32737 bytes long.
 It is possible to log float/double numbers using `%f` and the like, but the numbers need to be covered with the function `aFloat(x)` or `aDouble(y)`.
 Also UTF-8 encoded strings implicit supported, if you use UTF-8 for the source code.

 ![./ref/UTF-8Example.PNG](./ref/UTF-8Example.PNG)

-###  4.7. <a id='labeled-channels,-color-and-log-levels'></a>Labeled channels, color and log levels
+###  4.7. <a id='tags,-color-and-log-levels'></a>Tags, Color and Log Levels

-You can label each *Trice* with a channel specifier to [colorize](./TriceColor.md) the output.
-This is free of any runtime costs because the channel strings part of the log format strings, which are not compiled into the target.
-The **trice** tool will strip full lowercase channel descriptors from the format string after setting the appropriate color, making it possible to give each letter its color.
+You can label each Trice with a tag specifier to [colorize](./TriceColor.md) the output.
+This is free of any runtime costs because the tag strings part of the log format strings, which are not compiled into the target.
+The Trice tool will strip full lowercase tag descriptors from the format string after setting the appropriate color, making it possible to give each letter its color.

 Loggers use log levels and offer a setting like "log all above **INFO**" for example.
-The *Trice* channels can cover that but can do better: Inside [emitter.ColorChannels](../internal/emitter/lineTransformerANSI.go) all common log levels defined as *Trice* channels alongside with user channels.
+The Trice tags can cover that but can do better: Inside [emitter.ColorChannels](../internal/emitter/lineTransformerANSI.go) all common log levels defined as Trice tags alongside with user tags.
 The user can adjust this.
-The **trice** tool has the `-pick` and `-ban` switches to control the display in detail.
-Also a `-logLevel` switch is usable to determine a display threshold as channel position inside ColorChannels.
+The Trice tool has the `-pick` and `-ban` switches to control the display in detail.
+Also a `-logLevel` switch is usable to determine a display threshold as tag position inside ColorChannels.

-If a target side log level control is needed, a **trice** tool extension could each of these log level channels assign an ID range and a target side log threshold can control which IDs are transmitted.
-No need to implement that right now, because the runtime and bandwidth costs are so small for each *Trice* and a back control path is needed which is better designed by the user.
+If a target side log level control is needed, a Trice tool extension could each of these log level tags assign an ID range and a target side log threshold can control which IDs are transmitted.
+No need to implement that right now, because the runtime and bandwidth costs are so small for each Trice and a back control path is needed which is better designed by the user.
 Also the [IDManagement](./TriceIDManagement.md) would get more complex.

 ![./ref/COLOR_output.PNG](./ref/COLOR_output.PNG)

 ###  4.8. <a id='compile-time-enable/disable-`trice`-macros-on-file-level'></a>Compile time enable/disable `TRICE` macros on file level

 After debugging code in a file, there is [no need to remove or comment out `TRICE` macros](./TriceConfiguration.md#target-side-trice-on-off).
-Write a `#define TRICE_OFF 1` just before the `#include "trice.h"` line and all `TRICE` macros in this file are ignored completely by the compiler, but not by the **trice** tool.
+Write a `#define TRICE_OFF 1` just before the `#include "trice.h"` line and all `TRICE` macros in this file are ignored completely by the compiler, but not by the Trice tool.
 In case of re-constructing the [**T**rice **ID** **L**ist](../til.json) these no code generating macros are regarded.

 ```C
 #define TRICE_OFF 0 // Set this value to 1 to disable trice code generation in this file object.